banjeremy/react-redux-todo/README.md

 ### Todo
 - [ ] organize actions and reducers into a single module with combined exports
 - [ ] add propType validation for all components
+- [ ] use reselect to create memoized selectors